Krossen, Telemark

-Krossen is a village in Vinje Municipality in Vestfold og Telemark county, Norway.
+Krossen is a village in Vinje Municipality in Telemark county, Norway.
 The village is located near the eastern shore of the lake Totak, just to the southeast of the village of Raulandsgrend in the Rauland area of the municipality.
 The municipal centre of Åmot lies about 15 km south of Krossen.
 The 0.9 km2 village has a population (2022) of 558 and a population density of 619 PD/km2.

+History

+Krossen has a rich history, with settlement activities dating back to the early medieval period.
+The area was historically part of the larger administrative district of Vinje, which has been a significant locality in Telemark County for centuries.
+The establishment of the Holum Church in 1825 marks an important development in the village's history, serving as a central place of worship and community gathering.